Green Policy (by design!)

 So I've set up my business to be as environmentally-friendly as possible.

 Waste created in my studio is kept to a minimum and recycled where possible.
 Coffee is in mugs, never take away cups!
-Printing is kept to the absolute minimum, with only invoices, quotes and occasional letters being produced for client records.
-Design proofs are digital - not printed.
+Printing is kept to the absolute minimum, with and design proofs are digital - not printed.

 With barely any in-house printing, consumables such as paper and inkjet supplies are minimal.
-Incoming paper is reused if possible.
-Electricals are switched off rather than left on stand by where beneficial to do so.
-Eneloop rechargeable batteries are used for appliances - never disposables.
+Incoming paper is reused or recycled.
+Electricals are switched off rather than left on stand by.
+Eneloop rechargeable batteries are used for appliances.

-I need to balance finding the right quality and price for my clients with my desire to use responsible suppliers.
-To do this I try to order from printers who satisfy all three demands.
+I balance finding the right quality and price for my clients with my desire to use responsible suppliers.
 Printing is typically purchased from partners who use sustainable paper supplies (more about this below).

 The biggest impact my trade is likely to make on the environment is designing things that are destined for print.
 Fortunately paper suppliers and printers are aware of this too, and are able to provide reasonably good solutions.